 4pm

-£45 per person, includes garden entry and access to Celebrating Jane Austen
+Price: £35 per person, includes garden ticket and entry to our Celebrating Jane Austen event.

 Mr Wickham is ready to set the record straight.